Part 1 – A Process Summary

-Second step: Study the loan application to determine if you have the data required to apply for the loan.
+Step 2: Study the loan application to determine if you have the data required to apply for the loan.
 Three years of financial history and three years of forecasts are generally required.

 Keep in mind that whoever does the credit review needs to understand how your business makes money and competes in your market(s).
 The more you can provide a positive picture of your business, the easier it is for them to say yes.